PloneGov-IT/ospfe.percorso_sla/ospfe/percorso_sla/README.txt

     >>> browser.getLink('Add new').click()

-We select 'Paziente SLA' and click the 'Add' button to get to the add form.
+We select 'SLA Patient' and click the 'Add' button to get to the add form.

-    >>> browser.getControl('Paziente SLA').click()
+    >>> browser.getControl('SLA Patient').click()
     >>> browser.getControl(name='form.button.Add').click()
-    >>> 'Paziente SLA' in browser.contents
+    >>> 'SLA Patient' in browser.contents
     True

 Now we fill the form and submit it.

-    >>> browser.getControl(name='title').value = 'Paziente SLA Sample'
+    >>> browser.getControl(name='title').value = 'SLA Patient Sample'
     >>> browser.getControl('Save').click()
     >>> 'Changes saved' in browser.contents
     True

 Done!
-We added a new Paziente SLA content item logged in as contributor.
+We added a new SLA Patient content item logged in as contributor.

 Finally, let's login back as manager.